eviestergio/ChartFact/README.md

 - Authors: Evie Stergiopoulou, Angeline Wang, Mubashara Akhtar
 - Paper Link: [ChartFact]()

-## The ChartFact Dataset
+## ChartFact Dataset
 ChartFact is a chart fact-checking dataset with 100K fact-checking data entries and ___ charts created using ChartQA ([Masry et al., 2022](https://arxiv.org/pdf/2203.10244)), FigureQA ([Kahou et al., 2017](https://arxiv.org/pdf/1710.07300)), and PlotQA ([Methani et al., 2020](https://arxiv.org/pdf/1909.00997)) as seed datasets.

-The dataset includes chart images, their underlying tables (translated through DePlot for FigureQA and PlotQA charts), and JSON files containing claims, labels ('supports', 'refutes', and 'not enough information'), and explanations.
+The dataset includes chart images, their underlying tables and titles (translated through DePlot for FigureQA and PlotQA charts), and JSON files containing claims, labels ('supports', 'refutes', and 'not enough information'), and explanations.

 ChartFact is thus a mixture of synthetic and real-world chart images, and contains a diverse range of chart types including: vertical and horizontal bar charts, line graphs, dot-line plots, pie charts, and scatter plots.
 The real-world data within the dataset is extracted from sources such as Pew, the World Bank, and Statista ([Masry et al., 2022](https://arxiv.org/pdf/2203.10244); [Methani et al., 2020](https://arxiv.org/pdf/1909.00997)).